 - Learn gentle strategies for calming babies generally.

 - Learn gentle strategies for gradually moving older babies and toddlers in the direction of less parental intervention at night and perhaps fewer wakings.

 - The overall goal should be nights that parents can live with, not eliminating night waking at all costs.
 In our experience, both personal, from talking to parents and from doing research is that many parents do not find one relatively short wakening per night to be hard to cope with.

-If parents want to try a controlled crying method they should understand the risks which are:
+If parents want to try a controlled crying method, they should understand the risks.
+These include:

 - Parents should also get guidelines on when to give up when controlled crying isn't working and outside limits in terms of how long to let babies cry.